MariaTsantaki/FASMA-synthesis/README.md

 resolution:   null
 ```

-14) The limb darkening coefficient for the vsini calculations.
+14) The limb darkening coefficient for the vsini broadening calculations.
 It is set fixed to 0.6 but can have different values depending on luminosity class.
 ```yaml
 limb:         0.6
 ```

 15) This option will start the minimization process to derive the chemical abundance of a specific element.
 The element has to be set from this list: Li, Na, Mg, Al, Si, Ca, Sc, Ti, V, Cr, Mn, Ni.
-In this case the line list and intervals are different than the standard derivation of the stellar parameters.
-They are also included in FASMA, elements.lst and intervals_elements.lst, respectively in the rawLinelist folder.
+In this case the line list and intervals are different than the standard derivation of the stellar parameters and should be changed to `elements.lst` and `intervals_elements.lst`, respectively located in the `rawLinelist` folder.
 For the derivation of the chemical abundance the minimize option should be False.
 ```yaml
 element:     False
 ```